scottschiller/ArmorAlley/src/README.md

   This should grab all of the required "dev dependencies."

-  If all is well, you should now have "gulp" and related packages which bundle, minify and concatenate JS + CSS files.
+  If all is well, you should now have "gulp" and related packages which bundle, minify and concatenate JS + CSS files and generate spritesheet assets.

 **Build the JS bundle + minified CSS**

 * To build the assets, run this from the CLI in the AA home directory (which has `gulpfile.js`)...

-  `gulp`
+  `npx gulp`

   Ideally, this will run without a bunch of errors.
 Take a look at [gulpfile.js](gulpfile.js) for some notes as to requirements, and troubleshooting.